novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

 ### Resource Model

-Our model custom resource specification will be encoded as hierarchy of case classes:
+Custom resource specification is modeled as a hierarchy of Scala case classes:

 ```scala
 sealed trait Password